 Proving you don’t have to spend a fortune on a new bike, the Triban RC 520 Disc with its comfortable riding position and mounts for racks and mudguards is a really good option.
 The super tall head tube and short top tube gives a comfortable upright riding fit and delivers steady handling.

 One of the earlier test bikes in my career testing bikes still rates as one of the nicest I’ve ever ridden.
-It was a Thorn Audax 852 and provided the most sublime ride quality I’ve ever experienced.
-The British company still makes the Audax 852 and has been refined since it was first introduced some 20 years ago.
-The steel frame and fork accept up to 31mm tyres and mudguards, has rear rack eyelets and three bottle cage mounts, and can carry up to 20kg of luggage.
+It was a Thorn Audax and provided the most sublime ride quality I’ve ever experienced.
+The British company still makes the Audax and has been refined since it was first introduced some 20 years ago.
+The heat-treated steel frame and fork accept up to 31mm tyres with mudguards, there are rear rack eyelets and three bottle cage mounts, and it can carry up to 20kg of luggage.

 Many Audax routes will keep you away from busy roads and so use quiet country lanes which can often be badly surfaced, making wide tyres a good option.
 The latest breed of adventure and gravel bikes with their capacity for very wide tyres are a potential choice.
 The Secan here provides space for very wide tyres whether on 700c or 650b rims and has two choices of geometry for each frame size allowing you to get the right fit.
 It’s also a bike I’ve used on a 300km Audax last year and can vouch for its comfort and pace.